antoine-de/mimirsbrunn/docs/process/elasticsearch.md

 This leaves the remaining fields to be indexed with the [mimir-admin.json](/config/elasticsearch/templates/indices/mimir-admin.json) index template.

-### Address
+### <a id="addresses-template"></a> Address

-If we look back at the list of fields present in the administrative region document, and remove all the fields that are part of the common template, we have the following list of remaining fields:
+If we look back at the [list of fields](#addresses-fields) present in the administrative region document, and remove all the fields that are part of the common template, we have the following list of remaining fields:

 <!-- docs/assets/tbl/fields-2-addr.md -->